Why is My Echo Dot Flashing Green?

 Echo Dot flashing green

-During an active call, your Echo Dot should no longer pulse but spin clockwise.
-This is to tell other users that a call is active and to not use the Dot until you’re finished.
+During an active call, your Echo Dot light ring should no longer pulse but spin around clockwise.
+The spinning light ring is meant to tell other users that a call is active and to not use the Dot until you’re finished with the call.
 As clever as Alexa is, it cannot do more than one thing at a time, yet.
+Alexa focuses on a single task at a time.

 How to make and receive calls using Echo Dot

 You can make or receive calls from an Alexa device or Echo Dot for free.
-You can call other cell phones or landlines from Alexa, but they are not free.
+You can call other cell phones or landlines from Alexa, but these calls from your Dot are not free.

-To make a call using your Echo Dot:
+To make a call using your Echo Dot follow one or the other of these instructions:

-As long as you have the contact already set up in your Alexa app, you just need to say, “Alexa, call NAME,” and it will make the call for you.
+- To call a contact – As long as you have the contact already set up in your Alexa app, you just need to say, “Alexa, call NAME,” and it will make the call for you.
+Of course, replace “NAME” with the actual contacts name you wish to call.

-If you don’t have the person as a contact, say, “Alexa, call 0123-555-6789.”
-Alexa will then use your phone to call that number as you would in a normal phone call.
+- To call a numeric phone number – If you don’t have the person as a contact, say, “Alexa, call NUMBER” replacing “NUMBER” with the actual phone number you wish to call.
+Alexa will then use your phone to call that phone number as you would in a normal phone call.

-If your contact has an Echo Dot or the Alexa app, their Dot will flash green and announce your call.
-The app will also alert them.
-They can then answer using either of those, and you can talk as usual.
+If your contact has an Echo Dot or the Alexa app, their Dot will flash green and announce your incoming call.
+The app will also alert them that there’s an incoming call.
+They can then answer your call using either of the Dot or the app, and you can talk as normal.

 To end the call, either tap the end call icon in the Alexa app or say, “Alexa, end call,” or, “Alexa, hang up.”